FWeinb/metalsmith-watch/README.md

 ### paths (default: `{"${source}/**/*": true}`)

-Map of paths to trigger rebuild.
-Both keys and value accept a [glob pattern](https://github.com/isaacs/node-glob).
+Map of paths to watch, and what each of these paths should rebuild.
+Both keys and values accept a [glob pattern](https://github.com/isaacs/node-glob):

 ```js
 {